ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep

-As a final test on our photometry, we checked the accuracy of the photometric redshifts estimates by considering the subsample of sources having spectroscopic information from the literature.
-We matched these spectroscopic targets with our catalogs adopting a conservative searching radius of 0.3".
-We considered the following spectroscopic samples: (i) NIRSpec: for ABELL2744, data from the programs GLASS-JWST-ERS-1324 \citep{Treu2022}, UNCOVER-GO-2561 \citep{Bezanson2022} and GO-3073 \citep{Castellano2024}, using the \citet{Mascia2024} and \citet[][UNCOVER DR4]{Price2024} data releases, plus additional ones from our own on-going data analysis (Napolitano et al., in preparation); for CEERS, data from the program CEERS-ERS-1345 \citep{Finkelstein2023a}, retrieving them from the public DAWN JWST Archive\footnote{\texttt{https://dawn-cph.github.io/dja}} \citep[see details in][]{Heintz2024}; for the JADES fields, data from the program JADES-GTO-1180 \citep{Eisenstein2023}, using the DR3 spectroscopic catalogs \citep{DEugenio2024} released by the team\footnote{\texttt{https://jades-survey.github.io/scientists/data.html}}.
-Additionally, we also included the collection of spectra from various programs analysed and listed in \cite{RobertsBorsani2024}, and more data from the DAWN JWST Archive as available at the moment of writing this paper (July 2024); (ii) CANDELSz7 \citep{Pentericci2018b} data, for JADES-GS, NGDEEP, and PRIMER; (iii) VANDELS DR4 \citep{Pentericci2018,McLure2018,Garilli2021} data, for PRIMER-UDS, JADES-GS and NGDEEP; (iv) the collection of ground based spectroscopy obtained with different instruments by different projects (VIMOS, \citealt{Braglia2009}, and MUSE, \citealt{Mahler2018,Richard2021, Bergamini2023a, Bergamini2023}) at the VLT, AAOmega on the Anglo-Australian Telescope, \citealt{Owers2011}, and of the HST WFC3/IR grism through the HST GO program GLASS \citep{Treu2015, Schmidt2014} for the ABELL27444 field; (v) the collection compiled by the CANDELS collaboration and described in \cite{Kodra2023} for CEERS, JADES-GN PRIMER-UDS, PRIMER-COSMOS; (vi) the updated compilation of \cite{Merlin2021} for JADES-GS and NGDEEP; (vii) additional redshifts from \cite{Cowie2004, Reddy2006, Trump2009, vanderWel2016, Inami2017, Damjanov2018, Straatman2018, Scodeggio2018, Masters2019, Wisnioski2019, Urrutia2019, Ning2020, Jones2021, Pharo2022, Bacon2023} and the redshifts collected by \cite{Grazian2006, Wuyts2008, Xue2011}; (viii) the MUSE \citep{Schmidt2021,Rosani2020}, zCOSMOS \citep{Lilly2007}, DEIMOS \citep{Hasinger2018}, VUDS \citep{Tasca2017} catalogs for PRIMER-COSMOS.
+As a final test of our photometry, we checked the accuracy of the photometric redshift estimates by considering the sub-sample of sources having spectroscopic information from the literature.
+We matched these spectroscopic targets with our catalogues adopting a conservative searching radius of 0.3".
+We considered the following spectroscopic samples: (i) NIRSpec: for ABELL2744, data from the programmes GLASS-JWST-ERS-1324 \citep{Treu2022}, UNCOVER-GO-2561 \citep{Bezanson2022} and GO-3073 \citep{Castellano2024}, using the \citet{Mascia2024} and \citet[][UNCOVER DR4]{Price2024} data releases, plus additional ones from our own on-going data analysis \citep{Napolitano2024}; for CEERS, data from the programme CEERS-ERS-1345 \citep{Finkelstein2023a}, retrieving them from the public DAWN JWST Archive\footnote{\texttt{https://dawn-cph.github.io/dja}} \citep[see details in][]{Heintz2024}; for the JADES fields, data from the programme JADES-GTO-1180 \citep{Eisenstein2023}, using the DR3 spectroscopic catalogues \citep{DEugenio2024} released by the team\footnote{\texttt{https://jades-survey.github.io/scientists/data.html}}, and FRESCO-GO-1895 \citep{Oesch2023,Meyer2024}.
+Additionally, we also included the collection of spectra from various programmes analysed and listed in \cite{RobertsBorsani2024}, and more data from the DAWN JWST Archive as available at the moment of writing this paper (July 2024); (ii) CANDELSz7 \citep{Pentericci2018b} data, for JADES-GS, NGDEEP, and PRIMER; (iii) VANDELS DR4 \citep{Pentericci2018,McLure2018,Garilli2021} data, for PRIMER-UDS, JADES-GS and NGDEEP; (iv) the collection of ground based spectroscopy obtained with different instruments by different projects (VIMOS, \citealt{Braglia2009}, and MUSE, \citealt{Mahler2018,Richard2021, Bergamini2023a, Bergamini2023}) at the VLT, AAOmega on the Anglo-Australian Telescope, \citealt{Owers2011}, and of the HST WFC3/IR grism through the HST GO programme GLASS \citep{Treu2015, Schmidt2014} for the ABELL27444 field; (v) the collection compiled by the CANDELS collaboration and described in \cite{Kodra2023} for CEERS, JADES-GN PRIMER-UDS, PRIMER-COSMOS; (vi) the updated compilation of \cite{Merlin2021} for JADES-GS and NGDEEP; (vii) additional redshifts from \cite{Cowie2004, Reddy2006, Trump2009, vanderWel2016, Inami2017, Damjanov2018, Straatman2018, Scodeggio2018, Masters2019, Wisnioski2019, Urrutia2019, Ning2020, Jones2021, Pharo2022, Bacon2023} and the redshifts collected by \cite{Grazian2006, Wuyts2008, Xue2011}; (viii) the MUSE \citep{Schmidt2021,Rosani2020}, zCOSMOS \citep{Lilly2007}, DEIMOS \citep{Hasinger2018}, and VUDS \citep{Tasca2017} catalogues for PRIMER-COSMOS.